LONDON MARKETS: U.K. Stocks Rebound From 1-month Low As AstraZeneca Rises After Trial Results

 What are markets doing?

-The FTSE 100 index rose 0.4% to 7,647.22, set to break a two-day losing run that left the benchmark at its lowest close since Dec.
+The FTSE 100 index rose 0.7% to close at 7,665.54, breaking a two-day losing run that left the benchmark at its lowest close since Dec.
 22 on Thursday.

 Continue Reading Below